-Tier 2 capital includes subordinated loans, the risk equalisation fund and provisions to the natural perils pool fund as own funds.
-It also includes unpaid equity contributions and unpaid deposits reported as supplementary capital under KLP's right to retrospective assessment.
+Tier 2 includes subordinated loans and the risk equalisation fund as basic own funds.
+It also includes unpaid equity contributions and unpaid deposits reported as supplementary capital under the right to retrospective assessment.
 This supplementary capital is calculated as 2.5 per cent of KLP's total premium reserve at any given time, with approval for this method granted until 31 December 2019.
 Approval from the Financial Supervisory Authority of Norway was granted on 22 December 2015.